YEAR-ROUND STAFF

 Apprentice - 1st Year

-Keane recently graduated from the University of Vermont where she studied Education and spent his last year teaching in a middle school.
+Keane recently graduated from the University of Vermont where he studied Education and spent his last year teaching in a middle school.
 He first came to Kroka as a summer student many years ago.
 Keane loves skiing, backpacking, canoeing, and spending time with family.
 As a returning wilderness leader this summer, he is excited to share his passion for alternative education and to help his students build resiliency and identity in nature.

 Marcea MacInnis